 - Identify solutions to improve facility staff training and promote a long term care environment that is inclusive of all people.

-This course is NOT for continuing education units or contact hours; it is intended to contribute to staff training for skilled and non-skilled professionals working in a long term care setting and is intended to meet the compliance requirements for California.
+This course is NOT for continuing education units or contact hours; it is intended to contribute to staff training for skilled and non-skilled professionals working in a long term care setting (Skilled Nursing and Congregate Living Facilities) and is intended to meet the compliance requirements for California.

 Learners must pass a final exam with 80% or higher; exam may be re-taken as often as needed.

 Certificates available for download or printing immediately upon completion and transcripts will be available for 1-year from the date of enrollment.